-Seeing as it’s Passover right now, I thought it would be fitting to do a post about Gefilte Fish.
 Many people (even Jews) ask, “What is Gefilte Fish.”
-Unless you grew up eating it, you might not be inclined to pick it up off the shelf at your grocery store.
+Unless you grew up eating this jewish food, you might not be inclined to pick it up off the shelf at your grocery store or supermarket.

 Is Gefelte Fish?

 So, is gefelte fish?
-Honestly, it doesn’t really look that appealing in the jars, usually filled with a watery, gel-like substance.
+Honestly, it doesn’t really look that appealing in the jars.
+It is usually in a jar filled with a watery, gel-like substance.
+It doesn’t really taste like fish, and many will say it tastes as bad as it looks.

 Gefelte Fish Definition

-Basically, Gefilte fish is a mixture of a variety of fish and matzoh meal formed into fish patties or balls.
-The fish can be whitefish, pike, carp, mullet, or others.
+Basically, Gefilte fish is a variety of fish and matzo meal formed into fish patties or balls.
+The fish mixture can be whitefish, pike, carp, mullet, or others.
+More recently salmon has been added occasionally to jarred gefilte fish.

 Gefelte Fish Pronunciation